John Parish

 John Parish (born 11 April 1959) is an English musician, songwriter, composer and record producer.

 Parish is best known for his work with singer-songwriter PJ Harvey.
 He has also worked with such artists as Eels, Aldous Harding, Tracy Chapman, Giant Sand, and Sparklehorse.
-His sister is the actor Sarah Parish.
+His sister is the actress Sarah Parish.
 Parish was born in Yeovil, Somerset and lives in Bristol.
-In 1980s, his girlfriend was Maria Mochnacz.
+In the 1980s, his girlfriend was Maria Mochnacz.

 Career

 His first record release was a single "Mind Made" by the British new wave band, Thieves Like Us (1980).
 In 1982, he formed the band Automatic Dlamini, with Rob Ellis.
 The changing line-up of Automatic Dlamini included Polly Harvey from 1988 until 1991.
-Automatic Dlamini recorded three albums: The D is For Drum (1987), Here Catch Shouted his Father (1990 – unreleased but available as a bootleg), and From A Diva to a Diver (1992).
-By the time From A Diva to a Diver was released, Harvey had left to form the PJ Harvey trio with ex-Dlamini members Rob Ellis and Ian Olliver, and Parish was playing guitar with Marc Moreland's band The Ensenada Joyride.
+Automatic Dlamini recorded three albums: The D Is for Drum (1987), Here Catch Shouted His Father (1990 – unreleased but available as a bootleg), and From a Diva to a Diver (1992).
+By the time From a Diva to a Diver was released, Harvey had left to form the PJ Harvey trio with ex-Dlamini members Rob Ellis and Ian Olliver, and Parish was playing guitar with Marc Moreland's band The Ensenada Joyride.

 In 1986 Parish had begun a parallel career as a record producer working with UK bands including The Chesterfields, The Brilliant Corners, The Caretaker Race and The Becketts.
 In 1995 he co-produced PJ Harvey's "To Bring You My Love", on which he also played guitar, drums, percussion and organ.
 He co-wrote and produced The Eels album Souljacker (2001), and played guitar on the world tour that accompanied its release.
 He has produced and/or played on a number of Howe Gelb / Giant Sand albums and frequently appears onstage with them.
 Parish produced the Giant Sand album Chore of Enchantment (2000), and a photograph of his wedding in Tucson in 1998 was used as the cover for the 2011 re-release of the record.

 He also began working as a film composer in 1998, writing the score for Belgian director Patrice Toye's debut film, Rosie.
 Parish's score won the Jury Special Appreciation prize at the 1999 Bonn Film & TV Music Biennale.
 He has since scored another ten soundtracks.

-Parish has now worked on seven albums with Harvey, including two co-written albums: Dance Hall at Louse Point (1996) and A Woman A Man Walked By (2009).
-He played in the PJ Harvey touring band (guitar/drums/keyboards) from 1994–1999, from 2009–2012 and from 2015–2017.
-He co-produced and played on To Bring You My Love (1995), White Chalk (2007), the Mercury Prize winning Let England Shake (2011) and The Hope Six Demolition Project (2016).
+Parish has now worked on seven albums with Harvey, including two co-written albums: Dance Hall at Louse Point (1996) and A Woman a Man Walked By (2009).
+He played in the PJ Harvey touring band (guitar, drums and keyboards) from 1994 to 1999, from 2009 to 2012 and from 2015 to 2017.
+He co-produced and played on To Bring You My Love (1995), White Chalk (2007), the Mercury Prize winning Let England Shake (2011), The Hope Six Demolition Project (2016) and I Inside the Old Year Dying (2023).